irods/irods_docs/docs/plugins/composable_resources.md

 #### num_repl and read keywords

+NOTE: The `num_repl` keyword was deprecated in 4.2.8 and will be removed in 4.3.0.

 By default, the replication resource will create and manage replicas on all of its children.
 This can be overridden by using the `num_repl=N` keyword in the context string.
 If `N` is less than or equal to zero, an error is thrown.
 If `N` is greater than or equal to the number of children, all children will receive a replica (same as the default behavior).
 Otherwise, `N` children will be randomly chosen to receive a replica.

 By default, the replication resource will read the replica that votes highest (usually to provide locality of reference).
 This can be overridden by using the `read=random` keyword in the context string.
 If this setting is used, a random replica will be selected to be accessed and sent to the client.